 5. TV.
 Be mindful of what’s on TV; shows containing crime, violence, as well as the nightly news can instill fear and paranoia in individuals diagnosed with dementia.
 It may be far better to leave the television off and engage your loved one in alternative activities, such as games, puzzles, reading together, exercising, and reminiscing – or choose to watch videos you’ve carefully evaluated to ensure content is suitable.

-Every member of our dementia care team is professionally trained and experienced in providing person-centered, thoughtful care to effectively manage the issues inherent with Alzheimer’s, and to increase total wellbeing.
-Contact us online or call us at 866-381-0500 for additional dementia care tips, and for an in-home consultation to discover how our specialized in-home memory care Denton and the surrounding area depend on, can make life brighter for your senior loved one.
+Every member of our dementia care team is professionally trained and experienced in providing person-centered, thoughtful care to effectively manage the issues inherent with Alzheimer’s symptoms, and to increase total wellbeing.
+Contact us online or call us at 866-381-0500 for additional dementia care tips, and for an in-home consultation to discover how our Plano home health services providers can help you.
+Click here to view our full service area.